vihugoos/rentalx-cars/README.md

 **RN** (<i>Business Rules</i>)
 - It must not be possible to register a specification for an unregistered car.
 - It must not be possible to register an existing specification for the same car.
+- The user responsible for the registration must be an administrator user.

 ---